DJ Jean

 DJ Jean (born Jan Engelaar, 7 May 1968) is a Dutch disc jockey.

 Biography

 He is most popular for his space countdown themed hard house single "The Launch".
-In the past DJ Jean has performed all over the world, but now plays mostly in the Netherlands.
-During the early 90's he had a Friday night residency is at club iT in Amsterdam, before it burned down.
-He also hosted a radioshow at Dutch radiostation Slam!FM called DJ Jean @ work.
+In the past DJ Jean performed all over the world, but now plays mostly in the Netherlands.
+During the early 90s he had a Friday night residency at the club iT in Amsterdam, before it burned down.
+He also hosted a radio show at Dutch radio station Slam!FM, called DJ Jean @ work.